Time to Try a Gas BBQ

-The Char-Broil Professional 4600S has 2 separate fireboxes, and has an ‘Infared System’ which I was very intrigued to learn more and see how effective it is.
+The Char-Broil Professional 4600S has 2 separate fireboxes and has an ‘Infrared System’ which I was very intrigued to learn more about and see how effective it is.

 So let’s start with a little confession.
 Gas BBQ’s are not my favourite to cook on.
 I have owned them in the past, but I have never quite got the same satisfaction cooking on gas as I do over charcoal.
 Not that there is anything wrong with cooking on gas, just my personal preference.

 The Char-Broil Professional 4600S comes in a large box and actually got delivered on a pallet so that gives you some indication of the size.
 All the components were well packaged.

 There are a lot of pieces to this, and if I am honest I was a little intimidated by it.
 As I have mentioned in previous articles, I am pretty rubbish when it comes to anything DIY.

 I know Barbechoo James also got one of these to try out and he assembled his in 2 hours.
 There was no way I was going to get near that as James really knows his stuff when it comes to putting together BBQ’s.

 I started by laying all the pieces out on the patio, and for once doing a stock take to make sure I had everything.
 All pieces accounted for I started the daunting assembly process.
 The instructions were pretty easy to follow and I didn’t get lost at any point.
 In terms of the process, I would split this into 3 main stages:

 First up was putting together the bottom half of the BBQ, which is the main frame.
 This was the part that took me the longest.